These are some of the questions we frequently get asked.

 - My child’s signs aren’t clear enough; does that matter?

 - Where do I find a sign that I don’t know?

-- I want to use Baby Signing with my infant.
-Shall I just buy one of the books available?
+- I want to use Baby Signing with my child

 - I think my child needs Speech and Language Therapy.
-How do I arrange this?
+Who do I contact?